-The following policies and procedures apply to Greek-letter organizations who are supervised under the Office of Greek Life.
-Further details are found on www.atu.edu/greeklife and the Greek Life page on the Link.
+In addition to the rules and regulations of Registered Student Organizations, the following policies and procedures apply to Greek-letter organizations who are supervised under the Office of Greek Life.
+Further details can be found in the Office of Greek Life Policies and Procedures Handbook on www.atu.edu/greeklife and the Greek Life page on the Link.